 - Present specific documentation.

-- Listen to the employee’s perceptions of the situation(s).
-There may be some missing pieces you are not aware of.
+- Ask for the employee’s perceptions of the situation(s).
+There may be some information you are not aware of.

 - Use formal but tactful communication.
 Be respectful.